 - Creating a user-friendly diary for organising homework.

-- Setting up a buddy-system with a designated friend, or group of friends, to help the move between classes.
+- Setting up a buddy system with a designated friend, or group of friends, to help with the move between classes.

 - Assigning a member of staff as a mentor to help if pupils become anxious.

-- Considering having some structure, such as a ‘circle of friends’ or a lunch club, during break and lunchtimes as these can often be the most stressful time of the day.
+- Considering having some structure, such as a ‘circle of friends’ or a lunch club, during break and lunchtime as these can often be the most stressful time of the day.